google/proto-quic/src/tools/binary_size/README.md

   Tracked in https://crbug.com/681694

-  1. Better serialization format (finalize it before people start to use it).
-      * Store only mangled names.
-      * Save space by clustering by path (in addition to section_name).
   1. More console.py features:
       * Template Symbols - shows when templates lead to code bloat.
       * Duplicate Symbols - shows when statics in headers are an issue.